Tampa Petit Theft Lawyer

 The term shoplifting means to steal merchandise from a retail establishment by hiding the items and walking out of the store or attempting to walk out of the store.
 The crime of Petit Theft deals with the unlawful taking of property worth less than $300 and many shoplifting offenses often are charged as petit theft.

-Have you been accused of theft in Tampa?
-Schedule a consultation today!
+Have you been accused of petty theft in Tampa?
+Call

 Proving Petit Theft Charges